postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 ### Back up your Postman Collections
 It’s important to back up your Postman Collections for safekeeping.
-Custom webhook helps you do this with services like Box (a cloud-based storage solution), but you can also use it to backup to your custom DB2 instance.
+Custom webhook helps you do this with services like Box (a cloud-based storage solution).

 To back up your Postman Collections in Custom webhooks:

 1. Click **Add Integration**.
 2. In the **Backup your Postman Collections** page:
+   * Enter any name
    * Select the collection.
    * Enter the Webhook URL.
 3. Click **Add Integration**.